hilda-mwangi/hilda-mwangi/README.md

 # Hi I,m Hilda
 curently learning JavaScript,GitHub and web development.
-I'm interested in programming and technology my goal is to become a software developer welcome to my GitHub account
+I'm interested in programming and technology.
+My goal is to become a software developer.
+Welcome to my GitHub account